Aaron98990/ways-of-the-game/handball.md

 - Otherwise, if the handball offense had tactical impact, the proper sanction is talked about in the [tactical impact section](/tactical-impact).

 > There are different circumstances when a player must be cautioned for unsporting behaviour including if a player:
-> - [deliberately] handles the ball in an attempt to score a goal (whether or not the attempt is successful)
+> - handles the ball in an attempt to score a goal (whether or not the attempt is successful)
 >
 > Law 12